Podcast: Play in new window | Download

 As Vicki Tillman, Licensed Professional Counselor and founder of Seven Sisters Homeschool, explains: “If we know that’s normal, that teens are supposed to come up with ideas, individual ideas, individuating, then when they do that, we go, ‘Oh look, they’re preparing for adulthood’ rather than ‘Oh look, they’re being sassy and I need to squash that completely.'”

-Realistic Expectations for Every Developmental Stage
+Realistic Expectations for Human Development for Homeschool Moms at Every Stage

 The five-year-old who insists they’re always right?
 That’s egocentrism—a normal cognitive stage where they literally can’t see things from another perspective yet.
 Understanding this helps you set realistic expectations for their empathy and reasoning abilities.